cmantuano/askdata-docs/company/index.md

 ## About

+Data fuels powerful insights and changes lives.

+### Mission

 Askdata's mission is to make data productive for everyone.

-### Motivation

-Data fuels powerful insights and changes lives.

 ## Our Culture